Thiggel/Monotonic-Early-Exit/blogpost.md

       "
    />
    <br />
-   <em><b>Figure N:</b> Examples of how hidden state similarities evolve over layers in "easy" (green) and "difficult" sequences (blue).</em>
+   <em><b>Figure [N]:</b> Examples of how hidden state similarities evolve over layers in "easy" (green) and "difficult" sequences (blue).</em>
    <br />
 </p>

-Our analysis shows that "easy" sequences that can be predicted without much effort by human beings also exhibit a similar pattern in neural networks.
-These sequences tend to be long, highly contextual, and can represent factual knowledge about the world, which excludes ambiguity.

-The practical implications of this analysis are that an early exit mechanism could benefit from considering sequence length.
+Going through the "easy" examples, we found that they would be easy for humans to predict.
+These sequences are generally long, highly contextual, and often represent facts, which remove the ambiguity.
+The practical implication of this is that an early exit mechanism could benefit from considering sequence length.
-Even the easiest sequences require a few initial layers before reaching high confidence, suggesting that the first few layers should not be used for early exits to avoid unnecessary computation of confidence measures.
+Even the easiest sequences require a few initial layers before reaching high confidence, which suggests that the first few layers should not be used for early exits to avoid unnecessary computation of confidence measures.
-This understanding helps refine early exiting mechanisms, optimizing resource use without sacrificing performance.

-## 3. Experimenting with New Early Exiting Methods Based on Our Insights
-### Making use of the monotonicity assumption for early exiting
+## 3. Can we improve the confidence measures by explicitly taking monotonicity into account?

 After our deep dive into the behavior of hidden states, we realized there’s a lot of potential in leveraging multiple layers' hidden states to improve the early exit decision process.
 If we train our model with a weighted cross-entropy objective, it encourages a sort of "confidence buildup" layer by layer.
 This observation leads us to hypothesize that using a combination of hidden states from previous layers, rather than just the current one, could make our exit mechanism more reliable.